ScalesCSS/scalescss/packages/base-images/README.md

 ## Requirements

-Scales patterns use the [Sass CSS preprocessor](http://sass-lang.com/), you'll need either:
+Scales patterns use the [Sass CSS preprocessor](http://sass-lang.com/), you'll need either Ruby Sass or LibSass.

-* Sass 3.2 or greater
+## Usage

-* LibSass 2.0 or greater
+There is no usage for this.
+It just adds some styles to images to make them scale with the viewport size unless a width or height are specified.